 Cutting audio can be a rather tedious task.
-It requires a decent amount of time and is a quite repetitive.
+It requires a decent amount of time and is quite repetitive.
 Often silence segments, like speech breaks or breathing pauses, make cutting audio necessary in the first place.

 We introduce our new automatic silence cutting feature!
 It will make your life easier by saving you the time you would normally require to cut silence segments in your recordings.